Rudy5ar/SocialMedia/README.md

 ## Overview

 This is a social media clone application built using Java and Spring Boot.
 The application provides features such as user authentication, posting, commenting, liking, following, and chatting.
+NOTE: The project is on the MASTER branch, not main

 ## Features